Which Terpenes Are Good for Anxiety?

 4. Does linalool help with anxiety?

 Linalool, one of the primary constituents of lavender essential oil, has been widely researched for its potential anti-anxiety properties.
-In 2018, for instance, a published in Frontiers in Behavioral Neuroscience detailed the anxiolytic potential of inhaled linalool in animal subjects.
+In 2018, for instance, a study published in Frontiers in Behavioral Neuroscience detailed the anxiolytic potential of inhaled linalool in animal subjects.

 5. Does pinene help with anxiety?